 Other than that there’s been a lot going on this spring!
 I’ve put up a new farm building that you can see in the background below and it’s going to be nice to have that space.
 The plan was to have it done about a month ago before we get really busy with harvest, but somehow what was going to take a couple weeks has taken a couple months and now I’m worried that juggling getting that finished while harvesting is really going to cut into my t.v time!

-Besides the new building it’s been a bit crazy here because I’ve had to find a new vehicle last minute.
-My sprinter van has been having issues, but I had just done repairs, so I thought it would get through this season.
-But about a month ago it broke down again and when Sarah dropped me off to pick it up I told her as a joke that she better just wait there because it’ll probably break down as I pull out, and that’s exactly what happened!
-So now the van is still in the shop, and last thursday I ended up getting another vehicle (just in time!).
-I ended up going with a cube van because I think we could use the extra space.
+Besides the new building it’s been a bit crazy here because I’ve found a new vehicle last minute.
+I ended up going with a cube van because we could use the extra space.
 But then I realized the cube van might be too tall to fit in the new building.
 Fortunatley I was able to change the door size last minute and make one 6″ taller.
 The timing wasn’t the best though -it really made the carpenters day when just after he finished the door I asked him to make it 6″ taller!
 If you can tell what door in the background is 6″ taller you get a free bunch of radishes next week.

 But the gardens doing well and at least it’s not rained on us yet (is it really supposed to rain all day tomorrow?)!.